NREL/rdtools/README.md

   '''
 ```

-For additional usage examples, look at the notebooks in [rdtools/docs](./docs/degradation_example.ipynb).

 ## Citing RdTools

 The underlying workflow of RdTools has been published in several places.
-If you use RdTools in a published work, please cite the most appropriate of:
+If you use RdTools in a published work, please cite the following:

   - D. Jordan, C. Deline, S. Kurtz, G. Kimball, M. Anderson, "Robust PV Degradation Methodology and Application",
   IEEE Journal of Photovoltaics, 2017

+Other useful references which may also be consulted for degradation rate methodology include:

   - D. C. Jordan, M. G. Deceglie, S. R. Kurtz, “PV degradation methodology comparison — A basis for a standard”, in 43rd IEEE Photovoltaic Specialists Conference, Portland, OR, USA, 2016, DOI: 10.1109/PVSC.2016.7749593.
+  - Jordan DC, Kurtz SR, VanSant KT, Newmiller J, Compendium of Photovoltaic Degradation Rates, Progress in Photovoltaics: Research and Application, 2016, 24(7), 978 - 989.
+  - D. Jordan, S. Kurtz, PV Degradation Rates – an Analytical Review, Progress in Photovoltaics: Research and Application, 2013, 21(1), 12 - 29.
   - E. Hasselbrink, M. Anderson, Z. Defreitas, M. Mikofski, Y.-C.Shen, S. Caldwell, A. Terao, D. Kavulak, Z. Campeau, D. DeGraaff, “Validation of the PVLife model using 3 million module-years of live site data”, 39th IEEE Photovoltaic Specialists Conference, Tampa, FL, USA, 2013, p.
 7 – 13, DOI: 10.1109/PVSC.2013.6744087.

 ## Unit tests